 Steward’s annual Community Week offers Middle School students experiences beyond the traditional classroom.
 During this year’s Community Week, which took place September 18-22, students spent time in nature, collaborated in team-building activities, engaged in service-learning and leadership activities, and discovered new things about themselves and the world around them.

-“Middle School Community Week gives students opportunities to get to know their classmates and teachers better, test themselves during ‘challenge-by-choice activities,’ and create lifelong memories,” said Middle School Director Susan Atkinson
+“Middle School Community Week gives students opportunities to get to know their classmates and teachers better, test themselves during ‘challenge-by-choice activities,’ and create lifelong memories,” said Middle School Director Susan Atkinson.

 Building Community

-To start off the week, sixth graders gathered for a restorative circle: a reflective opportunity to learn about the importance of teamwork and community building.
+sixth graders gathered for a restorative circle: a reflective opportunity to learn about the importance of teamwork and community building.
 Then they headed outside to enjoy a rousing game of musical chairs on the Wilton Lawn.
 Led by Middle School Social Studies Teacher Craig Redmond-Cilley, the students giggled, running from chair to chair as the music started and stopped.

-In the Bryan Innovation Lab, sixth graders took part in design-thinking activities, collaborating to brainstorm about the qualities that make good communities and strong friendships.
-Under the guidance of Middle School Science Teacher Claire Bailey, students learned how to construct questions for an “empathy interview,” which had them generating questions such as: What would an equitable, inclusive community look like?
+Claire Bailey, students learned how to construct questions for an “empathy interview,” which had them generating questions such as: What would an equitable, inclusive community look like?
 How might we design it?

 “They also discussed what they would want in their community,” noted Ms. Bailey.
 “Then they asked their questions to other members of their group in a ‘speed-dating’ style.
 From those answers, they designed and built inclusive communities.”

-A small group of Upper School Leadership Program students organized and led a workshop for the sixth grade during Community Week on topics related to leadership development.
+Leadership Program students organized and led a workshop for the sixth grade during Community Week on topics related to leadership development.
 Students worked through stations with activities on different leadership types, identifying their strengths and areas of growth, ethics, and teamwork.

 “It was wonderful to see the older students working directly with the sixth graders,” said Eliza McGehee, who coordinates the Leadership Program.
 “Not only were the Upper School students able to practice and hone their leadership skills, but they also built relationships and shared what they’ve learned with other Steward students.”